-Student Name (please print): School ad and understand the complete version of the Levittown School District Code of Conduct from the di School Student Name (please print): Student Signature Date Parent/Guardian Signature Date Parent/Guardian Signature I Date Student Signature Please return this tear-off to your child's classroom teacher (elementary) or 1st period teacher (secondary
+I have read and understand the complete version of the Levittown School District Code of Conduct from the district website : School lews Essentials

+Student Name (please print):\\\\

+Student Signature Date Parent/Guardian Signature Date Please return this tear-off to your child's classroom teacher (elementary) or 1st period teacher (secondary) no later than September 20, 2017.
+Thank you.